frdel/agent-zero/docs/installation.md

 5. Create account in the application.
 No need to create images or containers, the framework will do that for you.
 However, this requires you to be signed in to the Docker Hub, so create a free account in the Docker Desktop application, you will be prompted when the application first runs.

+> [!IMPORTANT]
-> ⚠️ **Important macOS-only Docker Configuration:** In Docker Desktop's preferences (Docker menu) go to Settings, navigate to "Advanced" and check "Allow the default Docker socket to be used (requires password)."
-This allows Agent Zero to communicate with the Docker daemon.
+> **Important macOS-only Docker Configuration:** In Docker Desktop's preferences
+> (Docker menu) go to Settings, navigate to "Advanced" and check "Allow the default
+> Docker socket to be used (requires password)."
+This allows Agent Zero to
+> communicate with the Docker daemon.

 ![docker socket macOS](res/setup/macsocket.png)